riggerthegeek/steeplejack/README.md

 your dependency injection, your HTTP server, your routing and your logging.
 With Steeplejack, this is all there by default allowing you to get straight into your coding.

-This is not a framework, it is scaffolding.
+This is not a framework, it is scaffolding for module.
 It doesn't tell you how to write your software, it just lets you do it.
 You can use [Express](http://expressjs.com) or [Restify](http://restify.com) as your HTTP strategy or even one of your own.
 So long as it satisfies the strategy, it doesn't care.

 Almost every application will require some form of data storage.
 It's likely there will be some form of user management too.
 In the most part, these will be the same across all your projects.
-So, make write these as plugins and use them across multiple projects.
+So, write these as plugins and use them across multiple projects rather than write it afresh each time.

 ## What makes the Twelve Factor App so great?